How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 - Place a glass or plastic cover to create a mini greenhouse.

-- When your chia seeds have begun to sprout, remove the cover and place in a sunnier location.
+- When your chia seeds have sprouted, remove the cover and place in a sunnier location.

 - Continue misting with water twice a day.
 Chia microgreens are ready to harvest in 5-14 days.